W. D. GANN SQUARE METHODS

 W. D. Gann brought us 3 types of squares to use to corner market activity: Permanent Squares, Master Squares, and Magic Squares.
 A 'Permanent Square' is proprietary to each stock or market, and remains constant through that market's life.
 'Master Squares' run through many markets, and are built from natural cycles.
 Below we demonstrate techniques from the Permanent Square.

+All of these squares and the market techniques that flow from them are taught in our "W. D. GANN: MAGIC IN THE MARKETS" Training.
 We are unable to show the breakdown of the calculation here, or how that numerological foundation is used.
 But we can show the results of the trading and analysis techniques that use the square for their foundation.

 The expandable daily chart of the Dow Jones Industrials below illustrates the range PREDICTIONS from squaring out price, using tops to bottoms and from bottoms to tops.
 The actual data in the chart below for accuracy.
 Numbers of the same color at the base or end of each prediction- either 1X, 1.5X, and 2X- denote 100%, 150%, and 200% of the predicted range.

 This technique works well in all timeframes, and is equally accurate.
 The trick is that for the daily charts, it works on the Dow Jones industrials, and for intraday, it works on the ES futures.